marisolpalmero/entitlement-inventory/README.md

-# TODO - Your title
+# A YANG Module for Entitlement Inventory

 This is the working area for the individual Internet-Draft, "TODO - Your title".